ndtn97/PrivacyPolicyChromeWebstore/README.md

 # Privacy Policy
-We does not collect your personal information.
+We do not collect any information.